ACTFL Writing Proficiency Test (WPT)

 Assessment Criteria

 The WPT is rated exclusively by ACTFL-certified raters.
-For details on WPT rater certification, visit here.
 Responses on the Writing Proficiency Test (WPT) are assessed from a global perspective.
 In evaluating writing, the following criteria are considered:

 • Functions or global tasks the writer performs